dipennapit123/Django-React-blogapp/README.md

    * cd Frontend
    * cd blog

-   1. to install dependencies for reacu run this command : npm install
+   1. to install dependencies for react run this command : npm install
    2. run the program : npm start